kapost/circuitry/README.md

 It's also possible to roll your own lock strategy.
-Simply create a class that includes (or module that extends) `Circuitry::Lock::Base` and implements the `lock`, `expires_at`, and `reap` methods.
+Simply create a class that includes (or module that extends) `Circuitry::Lock::Base` and implements the following methods:

+* `lock`: Accepts the `key` and `ttl` as parameters.
+If the key is already locked, this method must return false.
+If the key is not already locked, it must lock the key for `ttl` seconds and return true.
+It is important that the check and update are **atomic** in order to ensure the same message isn't processed more than once.
+* `lock!`: Accepts the `key` and `ttl` as parameters.
+Must lock the key for `ttl` seconds regardless of whether or not the key was previously locked.

 For example, a database-backed solution might look something like the following:

 ```ruby
 class DatabaseLockStrategy